MaxDorris/MachineLearningProject/README.md

 - First attempt of a working dashboard
 - Database that stores data for the project (if applicable)
 - Draft of presentation (edited)

-# Introduction

-# Methods

-# Results

-# Conclusion:

-One drawback of the Great-Circle Distance used in the pgeocode.haversine_distance(x,y) method for categorizing coordinates by their zipcode is that zipcode boundary-lines are non-circular and non-uniform, meaning that coordinates contained within a particularly irregular polygon may in fact be closer to the identifying "central" coordinate of another zipcode's polygon than they are to their own.
-Since we applied this method to each of our datasets before combining them, our data is only able to make predictions based on the approximate region.